 The 5 Stages of Burnout

-In our previous blog post, we explained what areas of your health and performance could be affected by burnout.
-This time out we’ll review how you actually get to the point when you become burned out and the stages you go through.
+In our previous blog post, we explained what areas of your health and productivity can be affected by burnout.
+In this piece we’ll explain how you actually get to the point when you become burned out and the stages you go through.
 Spotting the signs early can be really helpful in battling burnout so read on!

 Previously, Herbert Freudenberger, an American psychologist, described the progression of burnout in 12 stages.
 This was later simplified into a 5-stage version that is described below.